FAQ – What you Need to Know for the Run!

 Official form of picture identification: no runner without ID will be allowed on the course.

-If you are under 18, you must bring a parent or legal guardian to sign your waver.
-If you are under 16, you must have an adult with you on and off the course.
+If you are under 16, you must have an adult with you on and off the course at all times.

 Cash for food, beverages, and zombie gear.

-You will be covered in mud and other filth after the race, so bring a towel and a change of clothing (especially socks and shoes to change into).
+You will be covered in mud and other filth after the race (yay!), so bring a towel and a change of clothing (especially socks and shoes) to change into.
 We will have a clean up station at the event so you can rinse off and enjoy yourself.

 Check the weather before the event to make sure you are prepared (i.e., umbrellas, warm gear, cold gear, wet gear, etc.).